xintin/wave/docs/index.rst

-IREE Turbine documentation
+Wave documentation
 ==========================

-Welcome to the documentation for https://github.com/iree-org/iree-turbine!
+Welcome to the documentation for https://github.com/iree-org/wave!

 API reference material
 ======================